KTH-PDC/epic-pid-userdocs/source/Epic_Copy.rst

 Would you like to encrypt your private key? (y/n) [y] n

-2. Send the public key to SURFsara
+2. Send the public key to SNIC
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Please send your public key file foo_USER01_310_pubkey.bin to the SNIC helpdesk at support@swestore.se.